GritLearning/grit/README.md

     ```

     cd /home/code/grit
-    grunt --build-dir=/home/code/grit-android/assets/www
+    grunt --build-dir=../grit-android/assets/www  # <-- this path only works if you follow our suggested code layout (see above)
     ```

-6. Grit should be ready to deploy to your device now.
+Grit should be ready to deploy to your device now.

 ## Building grit for your browser
 1. Build grit for the browser.